 Compared to what other website builders offer, Weebly’s drag-and-drop interface is easier to use but more limited in its flexibility.
 However, any shortcomings are made up for by the platform’s excellent tools for online stores.
 There is also a collection of hundreds of extensions you can use to grow your business over time.

-In our Weebly review, we’ll help you decide whether this platform is the best website builder for setting up a new site.
+In our Weebly review, we’ll help you decide whether this platform is one of the best website builders for setting up a new site.

 Weebly is packed with features both for designing your website and for running an online business.
 On the design side, Weebly offers a powerful drag-and-drop editor that makes it easy to get your site up and running quickly.
 None of the content elements are particularly unique, but they cover all the basics for creating a professional website.